citp/privacy-policy-historical/x/xa/xax/xaxis.com.md

 **Information We Collect Through our Services**
 We do not collect personally identifiable information ("PII") from users online through advertisements we manage on behalf of our clients.
-PII generally refers to identifying information such as an individual’s name, mailing address, phone number or e-mail address.
+PII generally refers to identifying information such as an individual’s name, mailing address, phone number or e-mail address

 **Non-Personal Information Collected by our Services**
 We do collect non-personally identifiable information (“Non-PII”) to identify computers that we have interacted with before.
 For instance, by using Non-PII, we may be able to identify a computer that has previously seen an advertisement we launched on behalf of a client.
 In the context of Non-PII, whenever we refer to ‘you’ or ‘yours,’ please remember that we may be referring to a computer and not an identifiable person since we generally do not know who is using a computer at any particular time.

 Through the collection and use of Non-PII, we offer a range of Services to allow advertisers to show you the most useful and relevant online advertisements across numerous websites and to prevent excessive or repeated deliveries of the same advertisements.
 For example, if we think that a user is interested in apparel options, then our Services may help our clients deliver interest-based online advertisements to you about a particular type of apparel.
 You can learn more about such advertising practices by visiting  [www.iab.net/privacymatters](http://www.iab.net/privacymatters) and [www.aboutads.info](http://www.aboutads.info/).

 We may collect Non-PII regarding your web browsing, usage or interactions with advertisements we manage on behalf of our clients.
 We do this to better customize the sort of advertisements you see on various websites and for other purposes such as research and analysis.
 Non-PII may include information such as the type of Internet browser used by an online user, the type of computer operating system used, the computer’s Internet protocol (“IP”) address, the domain name of the websites visited before and after viewing an advertisement, as well as information related to websites and web pages a user is viewing when an advertisement is shown.

 We collect Non-PII through the use of cookies, pixels and related technologies managed by our partners and vendors.
 A cookie is a file on your browser that uniquely identifies your browser and computer.
 A pixel is a line of code which is used by a website or third party t to assign online activities to a computer or browser.
 The use of a pixel allows websites and us to record, for example, that a user has visited a particular web page.
 Additional Non-PII from an earlier period or interaction may be included in the pixel.
 Though Non-PII does not personally identify anyone, we are still committed to giving users the opportunity to exercise choice about the Non-PII we collect.
 See Section titled: User Choice.

 We fully support the digital advertising industry’s efforts to increase transparency in the area of interest-based advertising and health segments.
 For more information on consumer interest segments that we may use for general health targeted advertising, please [click here](http://www.xaxis.com/page/general-health-interests).

 **Europe**

 Please note – in some countries an IP address is considered PII by applicable law.
 If we conduct business in such countries and we know that you are located in such a country, we will treat your IP address as PII.

 In such countries we interpose a “black box” which is operated by an independent third party and which separates the user’s IP address from other data we collect.
 If your browser does not accept cookies or if the opt-out-cookie is set, no tracking takes place.

-targ.ad 2.0 is a service we use which places a cookie on your computer for the purpose of interest-based marketing as described above.
-This service is primarily used Europe.
-The service has been certified with the Data Privacy Seal issued by the Independent Data Protection Authority of the Federal State Schleswig-Holstein in Germany in March 2010.
-You may opt-out of the targ.ad 2.0 cookie by following the instructions in the Section titled: User Choice.
+24/7 Open AdStream LT is a service we use which places a cookie on your computer for the purpose of interest-based marketing as described above.
+This service, primarily used Europe, was certified with the TÜV Trusted IT Data Privacy Certification Seal on January 24, 2013.
+You may opt-out of the 24/7 Open AdStream LT cookie by following the instructions in the section titled, “User Choice”.

 **Disclosure of Information to Third Parties**
 We do not collect PII via our client’s advertisements, and therefore, we do not sell, rent, or share PII collected on our or other websites to non-affiliated third parties.
 If you affirmatively and deliberately provide PII via one of our client’s advertisements, who was identified to you at the time of collection, then that PII will be provided to such client, and such PII shall be subject to that client’s privacy policy.